uxtxarly/uxcuellar.github.io/collections/_posts/2023-07-05-how-to-share-music-the-complicated-way.md

 layout: post
 title: How to share music (the complicated way)
 tags: [music, me]
-description: Because creating a playlist in Spotify is way too easy.
+description: Because creating a playlist on Spotify is way too easy.
 authors: carlos
 ---